ravendb/Akka.Persistence.RavenDB/README.md

 When configuring the plugin using both Akka.Hosting and HOCON, in cases where parameters overlap,
 the configuration provided via Akka.Hosting take precedence and will override the corresponding HOCON settings.

+Also please note that the following options are only supported in Hosting:
+ * Passing a certificate instance (instead of path.)
+ * Configuring conventions of the RavenDB client for both snapshot and journal stores.

 ### Configure with `Akka.Hosting`

 Using _Akka.Hosting_, you can easily set up the plugin within your application's startup configuration.